charlestol/Lil-Bill/README.md

 Otherwise, install npm and the LTS version of node from the node.js website.

-Now, we can install react-native
+Now, we can install react-native globally on your system

 ```
 npm install -g react-native-cli